Louis de Gonzague, Duke of Nevers: Radical

 In August 1572, shortly before the upcoming royal marriage, a smaller marriage was held between the Prince of Condé and Marie de Clèves, the sister of Nevers' wife.
 Condé and Clèves were first cousins, and as such their marriage would require Papal dispensation to go ahead, both were Protestant however, and as such no dispensation was going to be forthcoming.
 The king gave his assent to the marriage, and it was decided that this would be sufficient without the dispensation.
-The leading Catholics of the court reacted in discuss to this, with the Cardinal de Bourbon accosting his nephew asking him how he dared marry a Protestant, and without Papal dispensation.
+The leading Catholics of the court reacted in disgust to this, with the Cardinal de Bourbon accosting his nephew asking him how he dared marry a Protestant, and without Papal dispensation.
 Condé replied the only dispensation he required was that of the king, causing Bourbon to leave in disgust.
 Louis, Duke of Montpensier spoke dark words to the king himself before joining the cardinal in storming out.
 He was followed by the two brothers in law of the bride, Henri I, Duke of Guise and Nevers, neither of whom had any stomach for this arrangement on religious grounds.